matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

-Because location information is private, it is vital that people are able to delete information that they no longer want to reveal, or that was inadvertantly posted to the wrong room.
+Because location information is private, it is vital that people are able to delete information that they no longer want to reveal, or that was inadvertently posted to the wrong room.

 We expect that clients will provide a single UI element that redacts all events for a live sharing session.
 This includes the original `m.beacon_info` event,